 - Help your colors work together by using sufficient contrast to distinguish text from the background.
 A contrast checker can help you evaluate if the contrast is at the right level.

-- Use sans serif fonts like Helvetica, Arial, Calibri, Verdana, or Geneva to make your text more accessible, especially to dyslexic readers.
+- Use sans serif fonts like Helvetica, Arial, Calibri, or Verdana to make your text more accessible, especially to dyslexic readers.

 Thanks for doing your part to create accessible digital resources that provide access to all.
 If you have more questions about how to create accessible digital content, please email UW Bothell IT.